stonepros/stone/doc/releases/nautilus.rst

 v14.2.4 Nautilus
 ================

-This is the fourth release in the Ceph Nautilus stable release series.
+This is the fourth release in the Stone Nautilus stable release series.
 Its sole purpose is to fix a regression that found its way into the previous release.

 Notable Changes